-We've got your delayed diagnosis claim covered
+We've got your Delayed Diagnosis Claim covered

-If you, or a loved one, have been affected by a delayed diagnosis, our team of specialist medical negligence solicitors can help you claim the compensation that you deserve.
-Our dedicated team of legal experts have over thirty years of experience, which means you can put your trust in us to take care of your claim.
+If you, or a loved one, have been affected by a delayed diagnosis, our team of specialist medical negligence solicitors can help you claim the compensation you deserve.
+Our dedicated team of legal experts have over 30 years of experience, which means you can put your trust in us to take care of your claim.
 As the UK’s top-rated medical negligence law firm, we can help you understand:

 - What it means to suffer a delayed diagnosis and how this can impact you

-- How running a claim works, and how we go about proving your claim
+- How running a claim works and how we go about proving your claim

-What is delayed diagnosis?
+What is a delayed diagnosis claim?

 This means being the victim of: